openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakeuploaddownloadfile.md

 public class Fakeuploaddownloadfile extends extends ApiClient implements [FakeuploaddownloadfilePost.PostOperation](../../paths/fakeuploaddownloadfile/FakeuploaddownloadfilePost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/uploadDownloadFile"

 ## Method Summary
 | Modifier and Type | Method and Description |